Insurance Products Provider

 Fundamental to the successful outcome of an exercise is ensuring that appropriate and achievable objectives are set.
 Therefore, through discussion with the client, a number of objectives were defined for the exercises including:

-- Identify any gaps in plans and strategies
+- Identify any gaps in business continuity plans

 To meet these objectives, separate exercises were designed and facilitated for each team over two days.
 At the first, the CMT was asked to respond to the immediate implications of the evolving scenario as described to them and to provide sufficient direction for the BRT to enable them to recover business critical activities, during the subsequent exercise.